97 Amazing Things Made in the U.S.A.

 Vintage-inspired “OPEN” neon sign

 Unironically, you can buy this American-made neon sign that lets people know you’re “open” if you have a store or cafe, and you want to make sure no one drives by thinking “well, guess they’re closed” just because things seem a bit quiet.
-Or, with an ironic wink, put it up on a wall near your kitchen table to let the family know dinner’s ready, and Mom’s Kitchen is OPEN.
+Or, with an ironic wink, put it up on a wall near your kitchen table to let the family know dinner’s ready, and the kitchen is OPEN.

-Big Cork Vineyards Saignée Rosé
+Big Cork Vineyards Rosé / Brut

 American Mask Project masks

 Early on in the pandemic, it was difficult to find masks, and even more difficult to find masks made in the United States.
 Now, they’re much more abundant, but we like these American Mask Project 100 polyester masks because they’re washable and reusable, come in packs of two, are available in a variety of colors.
-Avoid making these 11 common mistakes with your face mask.

 Wave Gel hand sanitizer